histoire-dev/histoire/docs/guide/controls.md

 </template>
 ```

-Check out the available controls in their book: [controls.histoire.dev](https://controls.histoire.dev/).
+Check out all the available controls in their book: [controls.histoire.dev](https://controls.histoire.dev/).